feliperobledo/tetris/blog.md

 This space is intended for me to talk about my daily progress.

+## August 24, 2021

+I changed the project structure so that build targets and artifacts happen outside of the source folder.

+I also added a thin Makefile at the root of the repo.
+This Makefile has very simple commands that I can run from my editor to clean, build and run the console application.

+I was also looking into how to get breakpoints to work.
+I found [this](https://www.reddit.com/r/neovim/comments/9myvqx/neovim_debugger/) subreddit about the topic.
+That let me to [nvim-gdb](https://github.com/sakhnik/nvim-gdb), but I haven't been successful about making it work.

 ## July 20, 2021

 Started looking into configuring `neovim` + `coc` so I could get autocompletion in C++ projects.